User Management

 To create a new user, follow these steps:

-- Log in to your AdminX panel and navigate to the Users page.
+- Log in to your AdminX interface and navigate to the Users page.

-- Select the appropriate user directory into which the new user should be created.
+- Select the appropriate user directory into which the new user must be created.

 - Click Create New User.